ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

     there are some interesting points raised by the reviewers regarding evaluation.

-The prompt is a bit long, but it goes like this: I first provided the instructions for the task (i.e., the labels to classify with, the format for parsing, etc.), then I included an exemplar that has chain-of-thought steps.
+The prompt is a bit long, but it goes like this: I first provided the instructions for the task (i.e., the labels to classify with, the format for parsing, etc.), then I included exemplars via chain-of-thought.
 You can find the complete prompt by clicking the `details` tab below:

 &nbsp;